eduardo-w-bandeira/glosvar/under_consideration.md

 - val = validate | validation
     - Issue: it may be confused with value or valid.

-# Rules for alternatives for protected names
+# Rules Under Consideration for Alternatives for Protected Names
 One of the following, in order of display, should be used for creating alternatives:
 1. If the protected name starts with a capital letter, change it to lowercase.
 2. Use abbreviations already estabilished in the Glossary.